snowiow/snowiow.github.io/posts/ecs-cd-with-codepipeline-in-terraform.md

 }
 ```

-Now we can create the pipeline.
-We define GitHub as the source and my
-repository's master branch as the start trigger.
-You will need an OAuthToken as
+We define GitHub as the source and my repository's master branch as the start
-well.
-This way the pipeline will be notified when a new commit happened.
-The
+trigger.
+You will need an OAuthToken as well.
+This way the pipeline will be
-other way would be to let the pipeline pull information from GitHub every now
+notified when a new commit happened.
+The other way would be to let the pipeline
-and then.
-But with this option you will always have some time between the
+pull information from GitHub every now and then.
+But with this option you will
-commit and the start of the pipeline.
-To generate a GitHub Token with the right
+always have some time between the commit and the start of the pipeline.
+To
-scopes, you can follow [this guide from
+generate a GitHub Token with the right scopes, you can follow [this guide from
 AWS](https://docs.aws.amazon.com/codepipeline/latest/userguide/GitHub-rotate-personal-token-CLI.html).
 If you copied the token you can use it for example as a variable in terraform.
 Another way is to set the _GITHUB_TOKEN_ environment variable.
 This way you can